Capital Facilities and Urban Services

-Capital facilities and utilities contribute to Bellingham's quality of life.
-Delivering and maintaining public facilities and utility services are essential to providing the Bellingham community with a vibrant place to live, work, and play.
+Capital facilities and urban services contribute to Bellingham's quality of life.
+Delivering and maintaining public facilities and services are essential to providing the Bellingham community with a vibrant place to live, work, and play.

-• Private utilities services, including, but not limited to, electrical lines, telecommunication lines, and gas lines.
+- Private utilities, including, but not limited to, electrical lines, telecommunication lines, and gas lines.

 The primary role of this chapter is to plan for adequate levels of service (LOS) using a six-year Capital Improvement Program (CIP).
 LOS is a measure of the minimum amount of public facility which must be provided to meet the community’s basic needs and expectations.